MillerRen/my-angel/README.md

 # Usage

-1.clone this repository
+ 1. clone this repository
-2.install requirement with bower and npm `bower install` and `npm install` 3.start the development server `grunt serve`
+ 2. install requirement with bower and npm `bower install` and `npm install`
+ 3. start the development server `grunt serve`
-4.test `grunt test` or `grunt test:e2e`
+ 4. test `grunt test` or `grunt test:e2e`